Welcome to the Confident Careerist podcast. I’m your host Teena Evert, and I’m so glad you’re tuning in to today’s episode.

 Take time to explore how your current situation is not serving you and examine what’s working that you can leverage to improve your problem immediately.

-If you’d like some coaching or counseling around this topic, I am available and would love to help.
+If you’d like to explore working with a purpose-driven career coach, I am available and would love to help.
 After all, it is my calling.